The Churchie Emerging Art Prize 2020

 Tom Blake

-Blake has exhibited in Australia, Japan, and Italy, been a finalist in Fremantle Arts Centre (FAC) Print Award, the Fisher’s Ghost Art Award, the CLIP Award, The Blake Prize, and has been awarded a Clitheroe Foundation Emerging Sculptor Mentorship.
-Blake’s work has been exhibited at Artspace, AGWA, FAC, Perth Institute of Contemporary Art (PICA), Murray Art Museum Albury, c3 Contemporary Artspace, Firstdraft, and KNULP.
-Blake is also part of momo doto, an ongoing collaboration with Dominique Chen.
+Tom Blake’s work addresses the psychological, architectural, and technological frameworks that surround us through fragmented moments, looped imagery, and recurring motifs.
+Drawing is the starting point for many of his works.
+He has exhibited in Australia, Japan, and Italy, been a finalist in Fremantle Arts Centre (FAC) Print Award, the Fisher’s Ghost Art Award, the CLIP Award, and The Blake Prize, and been awarded a Clitheroe Foundation Emerging Sculptor Mentorship.
+His work has been exhibited at Artspace, AGWA, FAC, Perth Institute of Contemporary Art (PICA), Murray Art Museum Albury, C3 Contemporary Artspace, Firstdraft, and KNULP.
+He is also part of Momo Doto, an ongoing collaboration with Dominique Chen.

-Blake has exhibited in Australia, Japan, and Italy, been a finalist in Fremantle Arts Centre (FAC) Print Award, the Fisher’s Ghost Art Award, the CLIP Award, The Blake Prize, and has been awarded a Clitheroe Foundation Emerging Sculptor Mentorship.
-Blake’s work has been exhibited at Artspace, AGWA, FAC, Perth Institute of Contemporary Art (PICA), Murray Art Museum Albury, c3 Contemporary Artspace, Firstdraft, and KNULP.
-Blake is also part of momo doto, an ongoing collaboration with Dominique Chen.
+Tom Blake’s work addresses the psychological, architectural, and technological frameworks that surround us through fragmented moments, looped imagery, and recurring motifs.
+Drawing is the starting point for many of his works.
+He has exhibited in Australia, Japan, and Italy, been a finalist in Fremantle Arts Centre (FAC) Print Award, the Fisher’s Ghost Art Award, the CLIP Award, and The Blake Prize, and been awarded a Clitheroe Foundation Emerging Sculptor Mentorship.
+His work has been exhibited at Artspace, AGWA, FAC, Perth Institute of Contemporary Art (PICA), Murray Art Museum Albury, C3 Contemporary Artspace, Firstdraft, and KNULP.
+He is also part of Momo Doto, an ongoing collaboration with Dominique Chen.

 Tom Blake